ADES-attic/C/readme.md

-# px
+# C

+C language ADES library and programs.

+## Contents, 24 Sep 2015

+* Configure/make related scripts
-PSV to XML direct, as described in meta/explore.md.
+* pxdirect, an executable, a validating PSV to XML converter.

-Status, 10 Sep 2015:  Simplistic Makefile replaced with standard ./configure, make, make install sequence.
-My first try at autotools, so certainly simplistic as well, possibly wrong, but seemed to work.
+* A header file with C structures representing the ADES.
+* ades, a C library with callable functions, currently readPSVFile and writeXMLFile
+* px, an executable, a PSV to XML converter based on the ades library.

+## Building

+The standard ./configure, make sequence should work.
+Configure --prefix= and make install if you like.

 I think the theory is the committed configure should be good.
 To rebuild it though the magic spell is